Most respondents rank the facilities as above average.

 The interview process was way too long.
 8 hours without even speaking to anyone as a formal interview.
 The logic test was also annoying.
 The students that toured the group were only P1 which wasn't enough to get to know the whole program.

-Applicants commonly wished they had known about missing classes ahead of time to avoid scrambling for alternative options, and that more information and guidance from the program could have helped them plan better.
-Additionally, some applicants mentioned a practical concern of wishing they had known about parking regulations to avoid getting a ticket.
+Applicants commonly wished they had known about missing classes or prerequisites ahead of time to avoid last-minute scrambling, and appreciated more information to plan accordingly.
+Additionally, a practical tip that was mentioned was to be aware of parking regulations to avoid getting a ticket.

 I wished I had known about the classes I was missing before the start of the spring semester so I wouldn't have to scramble for summer school classes.
 But they were helpful in giving me a list of schools offering the classes I needed online during the summer.